kamshory/ESP32DrumPad/README.md

 ![Diagram](https://github.com/kamshory/ESP32DrumPad/blob/main/images/esp32-expansion-board.jpg)

 We do not need the VCC pin to supply power to the piezoelectric sensor because the piezoelectric sensor will generate an electrical voltage of itself when it receives enough vibrations.
 Thus, we can remove the VCC jumper pin.
+However, if we want to add another device, for example a sound generator that will be integrated with the MIDI controller that we are going to make, we can choose to use a jumper and set it according to the voltage we need.